 's wake eventually subsided, but the genre is far from dead.
 Contemporary examples include Ojamajo Doremi

-was released, and many consider it the equivalent of Neon Genesis Evangelion for the genre
+was released.
+Many consider it the equivalent of Neon Genesis Evangelion for the genre

 IMPORTANT NOTE: A girl who can use magic is not necessarily a Magical Girl in the sense of the trope or genre.
 A Magical Girlfriend, for example, usually does not fit into the same structure that defines a Magical Girl series.